blockchainsllc/in3-docs/docs/api-c.md

 =================== =======
 ```

-## Module cmd/in3
+## Module CMD/in3

 ### in3_storage.h

-storage handler storing cache in the home-dir/.in3
+Storage handler storing cache in the home-dir/.in3.

 Location: src/cmd/in3/in3_storage.h